-ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with nasopharyngeal cancer (NPC).
 Use the menu to see other pages.

 This section explains the types of treatments, also known as therapies, that are the standard of care for NPC.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan, which usually combines different types of treatments.
 This is called a multidisciplinary team.
 The team may include:

-Medical oncologist: A doctor who treats cancer using chemotherapy or other medications, such as targeted therapy.
+Medical oncologist, a doctor who treats cancer using systemic therapies such as chemotherapy and immunotherapy.

-Radiation oncologist: A doctor who specializes in treating cancer using radiation therapy.
+Radiation oncologist, a doctor who specializes in treating cancer using radiation therapy.

-Surgical oncologist: A doctor who treats cancer using surgery.
+Surgical oncologist, a doctor who treats cancer using surgery.

-Otolaryngologist: A doctor who treats ear, nose, and throat problems.
+Otolaryngologist, a doctor who treats ear, nose, and throat problems.

-Maxillofacial prosthodontist: A specialist who performs restorative surgery in the head and neck areas.
+Maxillofacial prosthodontist, a specialist who performs restorative surgery in the head and neck areas.

-Oncologic dentist or oral oncologist: Dentists experienced in caring for people with head and neck cancer.
+Oncologic dentist or oral oncologist, dentists experienced in caring for people with head and neck cancer.

-Physical therapist: A health care professional who helps patients improve their physical strength and ability to move.
+Physical therapist, a health care professional who helps patients improve their physical strength and ability to move.

-Speech-language pathologist (SLP): This professional specializes in communication and swallowing disorders.
-An SLP helps patients regain their speaking, swallowing, and oral motor skills after cancer treatment that affects the head, mouth, and neck.
+Speech-language pathologist, this professional specializes in communication and swallowing disorders.
+A speech-language pathologist helps patients regain their speaking, swallowing, and oral motor skills after cancer treatment that affects the head, mouth, and neck.

-Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Many cancers of the nasopharynx can be cured, especially if they are found early.
-Descriptions of the most common treatment options for NPC are listed below.
-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Descriptions of the common types of treatments used for NPC are listed below.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 The main treatment for NPC is radiation therapy.
 It is often given in combination with chemotherapy.
 This approach may be called concomitant chemoradiotherapy.
 Surgery for NPC is occasionally used, mainly to remove lymph nodes after chemoradiotherapy or to treat NPC that has come back after initial treatment.
-Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 Although curing the cancer is the primary goal of treatment, preserving the function of the nearby organs and tissues is also very important.
 When doctors plan treatment, they consider how it might affect a person’s quality of life, including how a person feels, looks, talks, eats, and breathes.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 There are different types of radiation therapy that a doctor may recommend for NPC.
 Radiation therapy may also be combined with chemotherapy during treatment.
 When this is done, it is called chemoradiotherapy or concurrent chemotherapy (see “Chemotherapy” below).

 External-beam radiation therapy.
 The most common type of radiation therapy used to treat NPC is called external-beam radiation therapy, which aims radiation from a machine outside the body at the tumor.
 A method of external-beam radiation therapy, known as intensity-modulated radiation therapy (IMRT), allows more effective doses of radiation therapy to be delivered, while reducing damage to healthy cells and causing fewer side effects.
 The American Society of Clinical Oncology (ASCO) recommends IMRT for all people with stage II to stage IVA NPC.

 Brachytherapy.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 To treat NPC with internal radiation therapy, a doctor surgically implants tiny pellets or rods that contain radioactive materials in or near the cancer location.
 The implant is left in place for several days while the person stays in the hospital.
-This approach is most often used to treat NPC that has come back after the first treatment.
-It may also be used to treat the original tumor.
+This approach is most often used to treat NPC that has come back after the first treatment, but it may also be used to treat the original tumor.

-Other side effects of radiation therapy to the head and neck may include redness or irritation of the skin in the treated area, dry mouth or thickened saliva from damage to salivary glands, bone pain, nausea, fatigue, mouth sores, sore throat, pain or difficulty swallowing, appetite loss because of changes in a person's sense of taste, hearing loss because of a buildup of fluid in the middle ear, and earwax buildup that dries out because of the radiation therapy’s effect on the ear canal.
+Other side effects of radiation therapy to the head and neck may include redness or irritation of the skin in the treated area, dry mouth or thickened saliva from damage to salivary glands, bone pain, nausea, fatigue, mouth sores, sore throat, pain or difficulty swallowing, swelling called lymphedema, appetite loss because of changes in a person's sense of taste, hearing loss because of a buildup of fluid in the middle ear, and earwax buildup that dries out because of the radiation therapy’s effect on the ear canal.

 There are numerous studies underway to find ways to reduce or better relieve the side effects of radiation therapy.
 Talk with your doctor before treatment begins about ways to prevent or manage side effects.
 Learn more about the basics of radiation therapy.